hritu-analytics/consulting-project/README.md

 | **Target** | → 75% | £4.2M | Requires cross-practice staffing flexibility and pipeline visibility |
 | **Stretch** | → 78% | £6.1M | Needs structural change — skill-based staffing, demand forecasting |

+**A note on the stretch target:** While pushing utilisation to 78% maximises short-term revenue, industry evidence suggests that sustained utilisation above ~78% increases consultant burnout and attrition.
+The cost of replacing a Senior Manager (~1.5× annual salary in recruiting, onboarding, and ramp-up) can easily exceed the marginal revenue gained.
+The optimal target is not the maximum target — the firm should aim for 75% and treat anything above that as a bonus rather than an expectation.

 ### 🏆 Recommended Action Plan

 **Phase 1 — Stop the Bleeding (Month 1–3):**